Coherent transport in two-dimensional disordered potentials under spatially uniform SU(2) gauge fields

 Looking at the dynamics along the ($+$) branch in Fig.~\ref{fig:moment_distrib}(c), we find a robust CBS dip appearing at $-\bm{k}_0$.
 For Hamiltonians that commute with a time-reversal operator $\hat{\mathcal{T}}$ with $\hat{\mathcal{T}}^2=-1$, the transition amplitudes between time-reversed states are exactly zero at all times, irrespective of the disorder configuration~\cite{Kakoi_2024,Arabahmadi_2024}.
 States at $\pm\bm{k}_0$ on the same branch of the Fermi surface are precisely related by time-reversal symmetry.
-This destructive interference effect reflects a $\pi$ Berry phase acquired by the wave function when circling the Fermi surface~\cite{SM} (see also Ref.~\cite{Fuchs_2010} therein).
+This destructive interference effect reflects a $\pi$ Berry phase acquired by the wave function when circling the Fermi surface, see SM~\cite{SM}.
 A similar CBS dip has been predicted in graphene-like systems subject to correlated random potentials ~\cite{T-Ando_1998a,*T-Ando_1998b,KL-Lee_2014a}.

 Surprisingly, we observe a peak on the ($-$) branch at a momentum offset from the backscattering direction.
-This is reminiscent of CBS experiments in a magnetic field~\cite{Lenke_2000a,*Lenke_2000b}.
+This is reminiscent of CBS experiments with light when reciprocity is broken~\cite{Lenke_2000a,*Lenke_2000b,Bromberg_2016}.
 This peak is transient and decays on a timescale comparable to the equilibration time of the diffusive backgrounds across both branches.
 Below, we present an intuitive picture that explains the momentum offset.
 We also reproduce the peak with a diagrammatic calculation and estimate the timescale of the decay.

-{\it Non-Abelian gauge transformation---}The momentum offset at which the transient peak appears can be qualitatively understood using a non-Abelian gauge transformation that involves a change to a new frame of reference in which the $\hat{p}_x\hat{A}_x/m$ term in Eq.~(\ref{eq:original_Ham}) is removed.
-We introduce a spin-dependent unitary operator
+{\it Non-Abelian gauge transformation---} The momentum offset at which the transient peak appears can be qualitatively understood using a non-Abelian gauge transformation that involves a change to a new frame of reference in which the $\hat{p}_x\hat{A}_x/m$ term in Eq.~(\ref{eq:original_Ham}) is removed.
+As in Refs.~\cite{Aleiner_2001,Bernevig_2006} in the condensed matter context, we introduce a spin-dependent unitary operator